Abstract

 3.2.
 Anthropometric Variables and Sociodemographic Characteristics

 Age, gender, income, and other sociodemographic details were collected.
-Behavioral risk factors included sources of drinking water, weekly consumption of poultry, raw vegetables, and meat, and hygiene practices such as washing fruits and vegetables and hand washing.
+Behavioral risk factors included sources of drinking water, weekly consumption of poultry, raw vegetables, and meat, and hygiene practices such as washing fruits and vegetables.
 The KIDMED Index, consisting of 16 questions with a scoring range of -4 to 12, was used to evaluate MD adherence.
 Negative responses (e.g., skipping breakfast, frequent visits to fast-food restaurants, consuming pastries for breakfast, or daily sweets) were scored -1, while positive responses were scored +1.
 Adherence levels were categorized as poor (score ≤ 3), moderate (score 4 - 7), and high (score ≥ 8) (20).
-Weight (kg) and height (m²) percentiles were used to determine overweight and obesity, with a weight-for-height value at or above the 85th percentile indicating overweight and at or above the 95th percentile indicating obesity, based on age- and sex-specific CDC guidelines (21).
+Weight (kg) and height (m²) percentiles were used to determine overweight and obesity, with a weight-for-height value at or above the 85th percentile indicating overweight, and at or above the 95th percentile indicating obesity, based on age- and sex-specific Center for Disease Control and Prevention (CDC) guidelines (21).

 3.3.
 Helicobacter pylori Stool Antigen Test